tweag/nickel/doc/manual/types-vs-contracts.md

 }
 ```

-Alternatively, you can repeat your types both at the function level
+Alternatively, you can repeat your types both at the function level and at the
-and at the record level.
-It makes code more navigable and `query`-friendly, but at the expense of
+record level.
+It makes code more navigable and `query`-friendly, but at the
-repetition and duplicated contract checks.
-It is also currently required for
+expense of repetition and duplicated contract checks.
+It is also currently
-polymorphic functions because of [the following bug]().
-A better solution will probably be
+required for polymorphic functions because of [the following
+bug](https://github.com/tweag/nickel/issues/360).
+A better solution will
-implemented in the future: type holes.
+probably be implemented in the future: type holes (TODO: MAY ACTUALLY BE AVAILABLE FOR RELEASE)

 (NOT YET POSSIBLE)
 ```